-Mr. Pascoe, age 53 as of December 31, 2017, has served as a director of our company since January 2014 and our lead independent director since November 2014.
-Since March 2013, Mr. Pascoe has served as the chief executive officer and on the board of directors of Apricus Biosciences, a specialty pharmaceutical company.
+Mr. Pascoe, age 54 as of December 31, 2018, has served as a director of our company since January 2014 and our lead independent director since November 2014.
+Since January 2019, Mr. Pascoe has served as the chairman of the board of directors and chief executive officer of Histogen Inc, a biologics company.
+From March 2013 to January 2019, Mr. Pascoe was the chief executive officer and director of Apricus Biosciences.
 From August 2008 to March 2013, Mr. Pascoe was the president and chief executive officer and a director of Pernix Sleep, Inc. (formerly known as Somaxon Pharmaceuticals, Inc.), a specialty pharmaceutical company.
 Prior to Pernix, from 2005 to 2008, Mr. Pascoe worked for ARIAD Pharmaceuticals, Inc., a specialty pharmaceutical company, where he was most recently senior vice president and chief operating officer.
+Mr. Pascoe also serves as a director of Seelos Therapeutics, Inc, a specialty pharmaceutical company.
 Mr. Pascoe received his B.S. degree from the United States Military Academy at West Point.
 Our board of directors believes that Mr. Pascoe's experience as a pharmaceutical company executive provides him with the qualifications and skills to serve as a director of our company.